koustav0502/Customer-segmentation-using-clustering/README.md

 3. **Optimal Cluster Count:**
    The analysis determined the ideal number of clusters, balancing the need for both interpretability and statistical robustness.
-The elbow method was used to find the appropriate number of clusters for KMeans Clustering.
+The __elbow method__ was used __to find the appropriate number of clusters__ for KMeans Clustering.

 4. **Profile of Clusters:**
    - **High-Income, High-Shopping Score Segment:**
-     Customers in this segment (segment 1 in the scatterplot attached) are characterized by high disposable income and a strong propensity to shop frequently.
+     Customers in this segment (__segment 1__ in the scatterplot attached) are characterized by high disposable income and a strong propensity to shop frequently.
 This group is ideal for premium product offerings and exclusive promotions.
    - **Younger, Emerging Shoppers:**
-     This segment (segment 2 in the scatterplot attached) consists of younger customers with moderate income levels and rising shopping scores.
+     This segment (__segment 2__ in the scatterplot attached) consists of younger customers with moderate income levels and rising shopping scores.
 They may be more receptive to trends, social media marketing, and budget-friendly campaigns.
    - **Mid-Income, Consistent Shoppers:**
-     Representing stable shopping behavior (segment 0 in the scatterplot attached), this group can benefit from loyalty programs and consistent engagement strategies.
+     Representing stable shopping behavior (__segment 0__ in the scatterplot attached), this group can benefit from loyalty programs and consistent engagement strategies.
    - **Additional Niche Segments:**
-     Depending on the dataset, other nuanced clusters are present, each offering a unique combination of demographic and behavioral traits that could be leveraged for more targeted marketing initiatives. <br><br>An interesting segment to note is cluster 4.
-This segment comprises of customers who have high annual income and low spending points in the mall, the average age of this segment being 42yrs.
-The low spending characteristics of this segment maybe an indicator that the customers of this segment are purchacing only during sales or buying only big ticket items (for example, TVs, Playstations etc) once in a while from the mall.
+     Depending on the dataset, other nuanced clusters are present, each offering a unique combination of demographic and behavioral traits that could be leveraged for more targeted marketing initiatives. <br><br>An __interesting segment to note is cluster 4__.
+This segment comprises of customers who have __high annual income and low spending points in the mall__, the __average age__ of this segment being __42yrs__.
+The __low spending characteristics__ of this segment maybe __an indicator that the customers of this segment are purchacing only during sales__ or __buying only big ticket items (for example, TVs, Playstations etc)__ once in a while from the mall.

 5. **Actionable Marketing Insights:**
    The segmentation provides a roadmap for targeted marketing.
 Based on the target segment that was determined in the analysis, the marketing team can: